Sunday evening singing at 5p.m. in the library.

 Sign-up sheet on the bulletin board to host the coffee and fellowship.

-Good Samaritan need for the week: Pasta & sauce.
+Good Samaritan need for the week: Shampoo.
 Donation box in the foyer.

 On Going Concerns

 Marvin Ancell, Coffs Harbor

 Philip James, Hogback

 **Names will be updated monthly

 Click here to go directly to calendar page.